lushenmoodley/Vidly/README.md

 - Use powerful jQuery plug-ins

-- Implement authentication and authorization using ASP.NET Web API
+- Implement security, authentication and authorization using ASP.NET Identity

 - Using Entity Framework to query or update data